Home Stairlift vs Elevator vs Vertical Platform Lift: Pros, Cons, & Costs

 Yes

-Some may be required depending on the location and design of the lift
+Sometimes required, depending on the location and design of the lift

 Flexible Installation Locations?